Functional Skills: Functional Skills in English and Maths

 Certification On successful completion, the end-point assessment organisation will apply for the apprenticeship certification.
 The certificate will then be sent to the apprentice’s employer.

-Progression Once the Level 3 Team Leader/Supervisor Apprenticeship is complete, the learning doesn’t have to stop.
+Progression Once the Level 3 Team Leader or Supervisor Apprenticeship is complete, the learning doesn’t have to stop.
 ETS offers a full suite of programmes designed to take your apprentice onwards and upwards.
-Their next steps could be Operations/ Departmental Manager (Level 5) or Chartered Manager and Leadership and Management Status.
+Their next steps could be Operations or Departmental Manager (Level 5) or Chartered Manager and Leadership and Management status.